On This Page[Hide][Show]

 - Develop and deploy computer applications;

-- Fix bugs in existing code;
+- Fixing bugs in existing code;

 - Collaborate with product, design, and marketing teams;

-- Maintain documentation per company standards;
+- Maintain documentation according to company standards;

 - Provide testing, documentation, training, and support for third-party software products; and